Time-Varying Dispersion Integer-Valued GARCH Models: Estimation and Asymptotic Theory

 \section{Estimation and Asymptotic Theory}

-In this section we study conditional maximum likelihood estimation and provide some numerical experiments for the linear $\mbox{tv-DINGARCH}(1,1,1,1)$ process in Definition \ref{def:lin_dingarch} under the assumption of negative binomial conditional distributions, which is the focus of the present paper.
+In this section, we study conditional maximum likelihood estimation and provide some numerical experiments for the linear $\mbox{tv-DINGARCH}(1,1,1,1)$ process in Definition \ref{def:lin_dingarch} under the assumption of negative binomial conditional distribution.
 Furthermore, asymptotic results will be established for this model.
 These results can be generalized to the case of general order linear models but we restrict our attention to the first-order case (\ref{DINGARCH}) for ease of presentation.